+2024 Evidence of Coverage for Central Health Ventura Medi-Medi Plan (HMO D-SNP)52 Chapter 4.
+Medical Benefits Chart (what is covered and what you pay)

-If you have an emergency outside of the U.S. and its territories, you will be responsible for paying the services rendered upfront.
-You must submit a discharge summary or equivalent medical documentation and proof of payment in English and U.S. dollars for reimbursement from Central Health Medi-Medi Plan (HMO D-SNP).
+What you must pay when Services that are covered for you or equivalent medical documentation and proof of payment in English and U.S. dollars for reimbursement from Central Health Ventura Medi-Medi Plan (HMO D-SNP).
 We will review the documentation for medical necessity and appropriateness before reimbursement is made.
-We may not reimburse you for all out of pocket expenses.
+We may not reimburse you for all out of pocket expenses. you get these services and worldwide emergency transportation services combined.
 If clinical notes are not in English, you will need to provide a certified translation.
 If payment invoice is not in U.S. dollars, reimbursement will be calculated using the exchange rate at the time the check is processed.
 Payments are tendered in U.S. dollars only.
 Monetary exchange rate fees, translations costs, postage, return travel to the U.S., and other non medical fees are not reimbursable.

-There is a \$100,000 per year annual maximum for worldwide services, including worldwide emergency services, worldwide urgently needed, and worldwide emergency transportation services combined.

-Annual wellness visit

-If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
 Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
 However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
 There is no coinsurance, copayment, or deductible for the annual wellness visit.

-Bone mass measurement

-For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify
+Prior Authorization may be required.
+Referral may be required.
+Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
 There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
+Prior Authorization may be required.
+Referral may be required.
+Breast cancer screening (mammograms) Covered services include: There is no coinsurance, copayment, or deductible

+2024 Evidence of Coverage for Central Health Ventura Medi-Medi Plan (HMO D-SNP)53 Chapter 4.
+Medical Benefits Chart (what is covered and what you pay)